NarayananChandran/CreationalDesignPattern/src/FactoryMethod/README.md

 # Factory Method Creational Design Pattern on TypeScript

-[AbstractFactory] is a creational design pattern that lets you produce families of related objects without specifying their concrete class.
+[FactoryMethod] is a creational design pattern that provides an interface for creating objects in a superclass but allow subclass to alter the type of objects that will be created.

 # Problem